ralfbiedert/cheats.rs/content/_index.md

 **Undefined Behavior (UB)**
 - As mentioned, `unsafe` code implies [special promises](https://doc.rust-lang.org/stable/reference/behavior-considered-undefined.html) to the compiler (it wouldn't need be `unsafe` otherwise).
-- Failure to uphold any promise makes the compiler produce wrong code, giving an undefined program.
+- Failure to uphold any promise makes compiler produce fallacious code, execution of which leads to UB.
-- After causing undefined behavior _anything_ is possible.
+- After triggering undefined behavior _anything_ can happen.
 Insidiously, the effects may be 1) subtle, 2) manifest far away from the site of violation or 3) be visible only under certain conditions.
 - A seemingly _working_ program (incl. any number of unit tests) is no proof UB code might not fail on a whim.
-- Code triggering UB is objectively dangerous and invalid and should never exist.
+- Code with UB is objectively dangerous, invalid and should never exist.

 <div style="overflow:auto;">
 <div style="min-width: 100%; width: 650px;">